chentsulin/sweetalert-react/README.md

 }
 ```

-Since 0.6, you can wrap your own swal instance:
+Since 0.6, you can wrap your own sweetalert2 (swal) instance:

 ```js
 import React, { Component } from 'react';